iCash

 Rather than take out a loan to purchase an engagement ring, you can take steps to save up for it.
 If time is on your side and you’re not in a rush to pop the question, you might want to take this avenue instead.
 Here are some tips to help you save money to buy your love an engagement ring:

 The more time you give yourself to save, the easier it will be to put enough away so you’ll end up with enough to cover the cost of the ring.
 To do this, put a little away every month into a dedicated savings account.
-Take out either a specific percentage or dollar amount from your paycheck every time you get paid, and over the course of a few months, you should have enough to buy the ring in cash.
+Take out either a specific percentage or dollar amount from your paycheque every time you get paid, and over the course of a few months, you should have enough to buy the ring in cash.

 Wait For Sales And Discounts

-Your significant other doesn’t have to know that you bought their ring on sale.
-Regardless, buying a ring when it’s on sale is a great way to save a few bucks.
+Buying a ring when it’s on sale is a great way to save a few bucks.
 Keep your eye on jewelry stores in your area and wait for a sale to be advertised, then make your move.

 The actual metal part of the ring can make a huge difference in the price that you end up paying.
 Typically, platinum can be more expensive than gold.
 So, instead of opting for this precious metal, consider going with white gold instead to help you save quite a bit of money when shopping for your engagement ring.